jman985/umn-fetch-spike/README.md

 ## Usage

 1. Type a number into the left input box.
-2. Click an operation (+,-,*, or /) for the desired calculation.
+2. Click a mathematical operator (+,-,*, or /) for the desired calculation.
 3. Type another number into the right input box.
 4. Click the "equals (=)" button to submit the desired calculation and see the result.
-5. Click the "C" button to clear the input fields and the last result.
+5. Click the "C" button to clear the input fields and the latest result.

 ## Built With